-The following selection policy pertains to all library materials, regardless of format (print, nonprint, electronic).
+The following selection guideline pertain to all library materials, regardless of format (print, nonprint, electronic).

-The primary clientele served by the ECC libraries is the students, faculty, and staff of the college.
+The primary clientele served by the SUNY Erie libraries is the students, faculty, and staff of the college.
 Collection development is primarily curricular-driven, framed by the mission statements of both the college and the library.
-ECC libraries are also committed to the goals put forth in the The Power of SUNY Libraries strategic plan which emphasizes the sharing of library resources and professional expertise across libraries to benefit the greater SUNY community and the people of New York State.
+SUNY Erie libraries are also committed to the goals put forth in the The Power of SUNY Libraries strategic plan which emphasizes the sharing of library resources and professional expertise across libraries to benefit the greater SUNY community and the people of New York State.

 Because of their special expertise in their disciplines, faculty recommendations are essential to help maintain the currency of the collection.
 Staff and student suggestions for new materials are also encouraged and welcomed.
 Recommendations for additions to the collection can be made at any time to a library faculty member or on the library’s homepage via the Library Purchase Request form.
 The ultimate responsibility for selection rests with librarians.